 Now that you have defined your character and created a profile, you’re ready to start drawing.

-Character Camp is a series of prompts, guides, and tutorials to help get you familiar with designing and drawing your own characters.
+Character Camp is a FREE series of prompts, guides, and tutorials to help get you familiar with designing and drawing your own characters.
 This series was created in conjunction with the Making Art Everyday challenge.
 Each day for four weeks, we’ll have a different prompt to get you learning how to draw characters.
 We’ll be exploring human characters, animals and creatures, even inanimate objects as characters.